Trust the Process

 You can come up with the process and you can execute the process, but you can’t ultimately control the results.

-As my wife tells my 4-year-old daughter, “You can choose your actions, but you can’t choose the consequences.”
+“You can choose your actions, but you can’t choose the consequences.”

 So, stop trying to rush everything.